deepak-selenium/insyncers-headspin-ui/README.md

 Automation Framework for Headspin hackathon:
 ---------------------------------------------

+FYI : We have used ubuntu as our base os for developing this framwork.

 1. There are two run modes in this framework i.e local || cloud

 2. These settings can be done in "project.properties" file with respect to below field